benjaminy/TenaciousCalf/README.md

     cases _very_ low.
 Application data density matters a lot, because it has a direct impact on how efficiently an application uses every level of the memory hierarchy, from L1 cache to secondary storage paging.
-[Here](/Documentation/linked_list.md) is a cute little
-    microbenchmark exercise that illustrates the importance of data density.
   * It typically takes a least a few sequentially-dependent memory loads to get to the data your application is interested in.
 Each of these loads is an opportunity to miss at each level of the memory hierarchy, and cache misses are terrible for performance.
 Also, because the accesses are sequentially dependent, it is not possible to pipeline them.
 Modern architectures love pipelining.

+  [A cute little microbenchmarking exercise that illustrates the importance of data density and pointer chasing.](/Documentation/linked_list.md).

 * Every update to a persistent structure involves copying a small handful of objects.
   * This work is totally unnecessary for mutable structures.